Skip to main content

 URL

 This component fetches content from one or more URLs, processes the content, and returns it in various formats.
-It supports output in plain text, raw HTML, or JSON, with options for cleaning and separating multiple outputs.
+It supports output in plain text or raw HTML.

 1. To use this component in a flow, connect the DataFrame output to a component that accepts the input.
 For example, connect the URL component to a Chat Output component.